cheuktingli/psitip/README.rst

 - Si-Hyeon Lee, and Sae-Young Chung.
 "A unified approach for network information theory."
 2015 IEEE International Symposium on Information Theory (ISIT).
 IEEE, 2015.

+Semi-graphoid axioms for conditional independence implication:

+- Judea Pearl and Azaria Paz, "Graphoids: a graph-based logic for reasoning about relevance relations", Advances in Artificial Intelligence (1987), pp. 357--363.

 Optimization algorithms: